Medicare Part D Pharmacies

 The answer: FALSE.

 Pharmacies not only play a major role in your prescription drug costs after you enroll in a plan, they’re also an important part of the decision-making process for choosing a plan.
 The pharmacy where you choose to have your prescriptions filled can have a direct impact on the overall out-of-pocket expenses you end up paying for your prescription drugs.
-That’s why the network pharmacies for different plans matter.
+Choosing a preferred pharmacy can save you more money.

 A network pharmacy is a pharmacy contracted with a certain plan that allows members to get their Medicare prescription drug benefits at a contracted cost.
 Generally, your prescription drugs will only be covered if they’re filled at a plan’s network pharmacy.